Skip to content

 Nepali community in Croatia

-Croatia's Nepali community is approximately 4,000–6,000 and is predominantly hospitality-sector workers.
+Croatia's Nepali community numbers 4,000–6,000, predominantly in hospitality roles.
 Split, Dubrovnik and Zagreb have the highest concentrations.
 WhatsApp community networks are active.
 Remittance uses Wise, Revolut and Croatian postal savings bank SWIFT transfers.

 Calculate your savings from Croatia